FUNCTION OF LEAVES

 Reproduction:

 Young plants may grow from leaves of some plants.
-In case of bryophyllum
+In case of bryophyllum,

 baby plants grow from the edge of its leaves if these are placed in moist soil.